Upholding our legacy of engagement, outreach, and service learning programs

 Special Olympics Hearing Testing

-Elizabeth Stangl, Research Audiologist, coordinates hearing testing for the 200-plus participants in the Special Olympics Iowa Games each spring.
+Hearing testing is provided free of charge to the 200-plus participants in the Special Olympics Iowa Games by CSD students.
 Hearing loss among Special Olympians is much greater than the general population, as many hearing problems in this group are undetected or under-served.
-The Special Olympics Healthy Hearing program is free to the participating athletes.
-Students in speech-language pathology and audiology -- assisted by CSD faculty and staff -- volunteer to conduct the hearing screenings, gaining valuable training experience.
+The Special Olympics Healthy Hearing outreach is coordinated by Elizabeth Stangl.

 UI SAFE

-Led by Clinical Audiology Supervisor Kellsie Busho, UI SAFE is a faculty-student educational effort which promotes healthy hearing.
+UI SAFE is a faculty-student educational effort to promote healthy hearing.
 The team’s main focus is to reach out to individuals across the age span, educating them about exposure to hazardous sound levels which occur in daily life, as well as teaching effective strategies to protect hearing.
-UI SAFE gets their message out by participating in health fairs, presenting to school classrooms and band programs, providing information to a wide variety of groups of college students across campus, and posting on Facebook and Instagram.
+Led by Kellsie Busho, frequent updates may be read on Facebook and Instagram.

 Voice Academy

-The Voice Academy was developed by Communications Specialist Julie Ostrem and a team of voice researchers and clinicians to protect the vocal health of U.S. schoolteachers.
-Research shows that teachers have the highest incidence of voice disorders as compared with other occupational groups.
-Funded by a health education grant from the National Institute on Deafness and Other Communication Disorders, teachers (and other professionals with heavy voice use) can visit the virtual school's classrooms, learning preventative vocal health strategies, resources for overworked voices, and tools for creating a healthy vocal environment.
+The Voice Academy is a self-help website to protect the vocal health of U.S. schoolteachers.
+Research shows that teachers have the highest incidence of voice disorders compared to other occupational groups.
+Teachers visit the virtual school's classrooms to learn strategies to prevent voice over-use, resources for overworked voices, and tools for creating a healthy vocal environment.